Water Flowing in Pipes - engineering and physics for plumbers (2)

 If the water has to move at a couple of metres per second, or thereabouts, how much pressure is needed?

+The equation includes √f on both sides, and looks impossible to solve.
+In fact, it was quite straightforward.
 The trick is to begin by guessing a value for f (say, 0.01), putting this value (and Re) in the right-hand side, working out the value of the left-hand side, and hence finding f.
 This new value for f is closer to the actual value than the initial guess, so you plug it back into the right-hand side and do the calculation again .
 After a couple of iterations the answer is usually close enough to be useful.
 (By the way, the friction factor used by American engineers is for some reason four times bigger than this.
 But then, most things in America are bigger than they are in England.)

 The graph appears to show that the “friction factor” decreases as the Reynolds number goes up.
 More speed giving less friction?
 Hardly likely, is it?
 In fact, that’s not what the graph is saying.
 The “friction factor” is purely a measure of how the pipe affects the flow, and as the water becomes more turbulent the pipe itself plays a smaller part in events.

-Start with the Reynolds number:
+Start by calculating the Reynolds number:

 Re = Speed x Diameter x (Density / Viscosity)